-Parent PLUS loans are a popular student loan for parents who want to help their children pay for school.
-Parents with good credit can use these loans to borrow the full amount of their kid’s annual college education.
+Parent PLUS loans are a popular option for those who want to help their children pay for their higher education.

 1. Refinance in your child’s name

 Parents who still want to help can offer to cosign on the new private loan to help their child get the most competitive interest rate.
 Some lenders, including Laurel Road and CommonBond, offer a cosigner release that allows cosigners to bow out of their repayment obligation after their child makes a certain number of timely payments on the loan.

 2. Refinance the loan yourself

-However, before moving forward with refinancing, keep in mind that working with a private lender will mean you’ll be ineligible for federal loan benefits.
+However, before moving forward with refinancing, keep in mind that doing so will cause you to become ineligible for federal student loan benefits.
 You’ll lose out on access to:

-To get started, check out the eligibility criteria from various lenders and get a quote.
-Many lenders will give you a quote by doing a soft credit check, which will not affect your credit score.
-Once you’ve found the best lender for your situation, you can apply and get your new loan.
+To get started, check out the eligibility criteria from various lenders and get quotes.
+Many lenders will give you a quote through a soft credit check, which wouldn’t affect your credit score.

-Parent PLUS loans are eligible for ICR as long as you consolidate them into a Direct Consolidation Loan first.
+Parent PLUS loans are eligible for ICR as long as you consolidate them into a direct consolidation loan first.
 The process to consolidate your loans is free and can be completed in as little as 30 minutes online.

-Public Service Loan Forgiveness
+2. Check into Public Service Loan Forgiveness

 Unlike other forms of forgiveness, where the discharged amount is taxable as income, loans forgiven through PSLF are not taxable.